-Maximus Clarke’s newest 3D installation, PARALLAX CITY, is on view in SPACE:LIGHT, an exhibition at the Plaxall Gallery in Long Island City, Queens, New York, from September 17 to October 17, 2019.
+Maximus Clarke’s 3D installation PARALLAX CITY is on view in SPACE:LIGHT, an exhibition at the Plaxall Gallery in Long Island City, Queens, New York, from Sept.
+17 to Oct.
+17, 2019.

 PARALLAX CITY is a stereoscopic video art installation that contemplates the urban environment as a site of both oppression and resistance.
 The physical component of the piece is a viewing structure built from wood, mylar, and acrylic.
 A video projector throws anaglyph 3D images onto a rear projection screen within the structure.

 The looped video is a sequence of wide-angle 3D views of the New York City skyline, augmented with signs, screens, logos, and digital clocks.
 One view fades into the next, creating a slow progression across the cityscape.

 SPACE:LIGHT features the work of 19 artists, taking over the Plaxall Gallery with optical environments, light sculptures and experimental image projections.
 It is a collaboration between the Center for Holographic Arts and Long Island City Artists.